 Not only do lean steaks, like Sirloin steak, offer the same biological value as chicken – about 80 – they also offer plenty of high-quality protein for each serving.
 For reference, 100 grams of lean beef steak (with five percent fat contents) boasts an impressive 21 grams of protein and only 140 calories.

 Plus, steak tastes great and cooking it takes little time, effort, and preparation.
+They will always be part of a lean muscle building diet.

 Post-Workout Protein Shake